 client1LC_CTYPE=en_US.UTF-8 SHELL=/bin/bash LOGNAME=root USER=root USERNAME=root MAIL=/var/mail/root SUDO_COMMAND=/usr/bin/env SUDO_USER=admin SUDO_UID=1000 SUDO_GID=1000

-Rackspace Private Cloud has the ability to implement support for high availability for all Nova service components and APIs, Cinder, and Keystone, and Glance, as well as the scheduler, rabbitmq, and mysql.
+Rackspace Private Cloud has the ability to implement support for high availability (HA) for all Nova service components and APIs, Cinder, and Keystone, and Glance, as well as the scheduler, RabbitMQ, and MySQL.
 HA functionality is powered by Keepalived and HAProxy.

 Availability zones enable you to manage and isolate different nodes within the environment.
-For example, you may want to isolate different sets of Compute nodes to provide different resources to customers.
-If one availability zone experiences downtime, other zones in the cluster will not be affected.
+For example, you might want to isolate different sets of Compute nodes to provide different resources to customers.
+If one availability zone experiences downtime, other zones in the cluster are not affected.

-When you create a Nova cluster, it is created with a default availability zone, and all Compute nodes will be assigned to that zone.
+When you create a Nova cluster, it is created with a default availability zone, and all Compute nodes are assigned to that zone.
 You can create additional availability zones within the cluster as needed.

 © 2011-2013 Rackspace US, Inc.